websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-themes/customizing-configuration-settings/adding-theme-settings.md

     ```bash
     cd liferay-t6s3
-    .\gradlew deploy -Ddeploy.docker.container.id=$(docker ps -lq)
+    ./gradlew deploy -Ddeploy.docker.container.id=$(docker ps -lq)
     ```

     ```note::
-      If testing on Windows, you may need to build the module first with ``.\gradlew build`` and then manually copy the JAR to Docker with ``docker cp t6s3-impl\marketing-theme\dist\marketing-theme.war docker-container-name:/opt/liferay/osgi/modules`` directly if deployment fails.
+      If testing on Windows, you may need to build the module first with ``.\gradlew build`` and then manually copy the JAR to Docker with ``docker cp t6s3-impl\marketing-theme\dist\marketing-theme.war [docker-container-name]:/opt/liferay/osgi/modules`` directly if deployment fails.
     ```

-1. Confirm the deployment to the Liferay Docker container console.
-The log message below should appear in the Docker console:
+1. Confirm the deployment to the Liferay Docker container console:

     ```bash
     INFO  [fileinstall-/opt/liferay/osgi/modules][BundleStartStopLogger:39] STARTED marketing-theme_1.0.0 [2294]
     ```

 1. Verify that the Theme is available.
 Open your browser to `https://localhost:8080`, and open the Product Menu and go to *Site Builder* &rarr; *Pages*.
 Click the (![Cog icon](../../../images/icon-control-menu-gear.png)) next to Public Pages.

 1. Scroll down and click the *Change Current Theme* button, and select the Marketing Theme thumbnail next to the Classic Theme.

     ![The Marketing Theme is listed in the Theme selector.](./creating-a-color-scheme/images/01.png)